How to prepare for Public Administration optional for UPSC?

 Comparative Public Administration

 - This section is important because it will help you in answer writing throughout the paper.
 A good understanding of the concepts in comparative public administration will help you write multi-dimensional answers.
-Get a good grasp over the evolution of comparative public administration, Riggsian Model and various thinkers.
+Get a good grasp on the evolution of comparative public administration, the Riggsian Model, and various thinkers.

 - Refer to R B Aribam’s Public Administration book.